 You also have to be very diligent about your dog in the house.
-She may want to go in there as it is a place of comfort to her.
+She may want to go there as it is a place of comfort.
 Therefore, it is up to you as the owner to make sure you watch for all those warning signals we talked about earlier: circling, sniffing, pawing at the ground.
 If you notice even a hint of these signs, take your dog outside on the lead to the potty spot and encourage them to go, giving them time to do so.

 Could Crate Training Help?
 (See crates on Amazon)